 18. Carolina Wren

-These birds are quite adaptable when it comes to nesting sites – they will build their nests anywhere from tree cavities to manmade boxes.
+These birds are adaptable in nesting sites – they will build their nests anywhere from tree cavities to artificial boxes.

 Kingdom | Animalia |